 Hanging drywall is a simple job, but mudding—the process of applying thin, multiple layers of compound to the joints—is an art.

 Mud is a joint compound that should be put into a mudding tray and mixed well to a soft consistency.

 Closing the joints between the drywall pieces will likely need up to three coats of mud.
-It takes about three days for each coat to dry.
+It takes about a day for each coat to dry.
 Some joint compound products on the market dry faster but do not use these products in the kitchen.

 Tape the seams and mud.
-Let it all dry for three days.
+Let it all dry for a day.
 Sand and mud again with a larger mudding knife, spreading the joint compound further.
-Let it dry again (three more days) and sand lightly again.
+Let it dry again and sand lightly again.
 Spread a finish coat using a large knife.
-Let it dry (three days) and sand with 150-grit sandpaper for a smooth finish.
+Let it dry and sand with 150-grit sandpaper for a smooth finish.

 If you prefer to skip applying the joint compound, you can hang the drywall yourself and hire an expert to do the mudding.